GMC Yukon Insurance Rates

 Price estimates by individual coverage:

-Includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all U.S. states and for all Yukon models.
+Rates are based on $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all 50 U.S. states and for all Yukon models.

 Price Range from Low to High

-For the average 40-year-old driver, GMC Yukon insurance prices go from as cheap as $518 for your basic liability-only policy to the much higher price of $2,162 for a driver who requires high-risk insurance.
+Using a 40-year-old driver as an example, GMC Yukon insurance prices go from as low as $518 for liability-only coverage to the much higher price of $2,162 for a policy for a high-risk driver.

 Geographic Price Range

-The ranges above demonstrate why everyone should compare prices using their specific location and their own personal driving habits, instead of using average rates.
+The ranges above highlight why everyone should compare prices based on a specific location and risk profile, rather than using average rates.

 Use the form below to get customized rates for your location.